sandstorm/boxen-sshuserconfig/README.md

 SSH Config (alias) Boxen Puppet Module
 ============================
 This module allows you to define your local .ssh/config with Boxen.
-Since we expect our configuration in noxen to be complete,
+Since we expect our configuration in Boxen to be complete,
 	any local changes in .ssh/config are purged.

 The config file is generated in two steps: